a-gram/audioneex/README.md

 However, it should also work with any other fully compliant C++11 compiler.
 The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.
-Support for other databases other than the default ones (Tokyo Cabinet/Couchbase) can be added by reimplementing the exposed interfaces and following the specifications for the drivers.
+Support for other databases other than the default ones (Tokyo Cabinet, Couchbase) can be added by reimplementing the exposed interfaces and following the specifications for the drivers.